Is It Safe to Travel to Nigeria in 2026?

 Zamfara

-Do not travel due to civil unrest.
+Do not travel due to unrest, crime, and kidnapping.

-Nigeria has 18 distinct regions with varying advisory levels.
+Nigeria has 23 distinct regions with varying advisory levels.
 Risk conditions differ significantly by area.

 Safety and Stability Ratings